-The subjects on which the Committee has made considerable progress are the "Law of International Rivers", "International Sale of Goods and related topics", and the "Law of the Sea with particular reference to the peaceful uses of the sea-bed and the ocean floor lying beyond the limits of national jurisdiction."
+The subjects on which the Committee has made considerable progress are the "Law of International Rivers", "International Sale of Goods and related topics", "International Commercial Arbitration", and the "Law of the Sea with particular reference to the peaceful uses of the sea-bed and the ocean floor lying beyond the limits of national jurisdiction".
 The Committee at its eleventh session had decided to include the Law of the Sea and the Sea-Bed as a priority item on the agenda of its twelfth session having regard to the recent developments in the field and the proposal for convening a U.N.
 Conference of Plenipotentiaries to consider various aspects of this subject.
 In view of the paramount importance of the problems concerning the Law of the Sea to the countries of the Asian-African region, it was also decided to invite all such countries to participate in the discussions on the subject at the twelfth session.
-Thereafter, the subject was further considered on a priority basis at the thirteenth, fourteenth and fifteenth sessions of the Committee respectively held in Lagos (1972), New Delhi (1973) and Tokyo (1974) and almost all the countries of the Asian African region were invited to join in the deliberations on the subject at those sessions.
-The main object underlying the Committee's taking up the subject of the Law of the Sea has been to provide a forum for mutual consultations and discussions among the Asian and African governments and to assist them in making concerted and systematic preparations for the Third Law of the Sea Conference.
+Thereafter, the subject was further considered on a priority basis at the thirteenth, fourteenth and fifteenth sessions of the Committee respectively held in Lagos (1972), New Delhi (1973), Tokyo (1974) and Tehran (1975) and almost all the countries of the Asian African region were invited to join in the deliberations on the subject at those sessions.
+The main object underlying the Committee's taking up the subject of the Law of the Sea has been to provide a forum for mutual consultations and discussions among the Asian and African governments and to assist them in making concerted and systematic preparations so as to be able to project a common stand point at the Third Law of the Sea Conference.